AjitUbbanapally/first-repo/README.md

 # first-repo
 what is the purpose of a repo

-Ajit Ubbanapally, Flat 103, RK Residency,Hyderabad India
+Ajith Ubbanapally, Flat 103, RK Residency,Hyderabad India